chef/chef/docs/dev/how_to/bumping_the_major_version.md

 2. Edit all the GitHub action workflows in .github/workflows/ to point to your new stable branch

-3. On your local machine fork the current master branch to a new stable branch.
+3. On your local machine fork the current main branch to a new stable branch.
 For example: `git checkout -b 16-stable`.

 4. Push the branch `git push --set-upstream origin 16-stable`